10 Strange And Mind-Blowing Facts About Nature

 We love nature!
 As a brand focused on planting 1 billion trees by 2030, we'd be crazy not to love nature!
 Nature can be, at times, mind-bogglingly complex and truly fascinating.
 Here are 10 of our favorite mind-blowing facts about nature.

 Strange but true - there are 12 times more trees on Earth than stars in the Milky Way!

-Scientists estimate there are between 200 - 400 billion stars in our galaxy while there are an estimated 1 trillion trees on Earth.
-Counting stars seems like an impossible task, but the way scientists came up with that number can be found in this article.
+Scientists estimate there are between 200 - 400 billion stars in our galaxy while there are an estimated 1 trillion trees on Earth!
+Like the stars, trees live a long time and are truly important for life.